doytsujin/athackst.github.io/_articles/docker_development.md

 You can even set up VS Code plugins _inside your container_ so they will automatically load when you start the container.

-Hello, linting tools!
+Hello, increased productivity!

 ![vscode container menu](/assets/img/vscode_extensions_ss.png)

 ### 4. Some Gotchas

 It's a good idea to start the docker container with your user id and group (instead of root).
-This is because any edits you make in VSCode are made _inside_ the container and therefore all files will be owned by the container's user account.
-This means your containers need to have a non-root user.
+This is because any edits you make in VSCode are made _inside_ the container and therefore all files will be owned by the container's user.
+This means your container should have a non-root user.

 _As of [VS Code 1.41](https://github.com/microsoft/vscode-docs/blob/master/remote-release-notes/v1_41.md) the non-root user is automatically matched to your user and gid on Linux.
 Additionally, your ssh-agent is automatically forwarded into the container._